Rates in British Columbia

 Should I try to find a mortgage with a rate hold in BC?

-If you’re planning to buy BC property in the future, it’s a wise choice to request that nesto secure a rate hold on your behalf so you don’t have to worry about interest rates rising while you’re home shopping.
+If you plan to buy a property in BC, it’s a wise choice to request that nesto secure a rate hold on your behalf, so you don’t have to worry about interest rates rising while you’re home shopping.

 Ensuring you have a rate hold in place is like having insurance on your mortgage rate – you no longer have to worry about the mortgage rate increasing while you find your new home over the next 90 – 150 days.